Top tips for tenants at Christmas

 Leave the heating on low to avoid burst pipes

-When the temperature drops to freezing, pipes can expand and contract making any problems, such as slow leaks likely to get worse or for the water to freeze and pipes to burst.
+When the temperature drops to freezing, pipes can expand and contract resulting in problems - such as slow leaks - likely to get worse or for the water to freeze and pipes to burst.
 Leaving the heating on a constant low temperature (at least 13 degrees Celsius) means the water will remain at a constant temperature as it flows through the pipes.

 Check your smoke alarm

 Everything should be in working order, but it’s always a wise idea to double check.
 Not only will this ensure your safety, but might also save your Christmas dinner!

 Find out the contact details of who you need to contact in case of an emergency such as losing your keys or a broken boiler.
 Your landlord or letting agent should be able to supply this to you.